One Pot, Endless Flavor: 7 Steps to Perfect Beef Stew

 • Pour in 3 cups beef broth, scraping the bottom of the pot to release browned bits.

-• Stir in 1 tbsp Worcestershire sauce, fresh rosemary and thyme sprigs, and 2 bay leaves.
+• Stir in 1 tablespoon Worcestershire sauce, fresh rosemary and thyme sprigs, and 2 bay leaves.
 Return beef to the pot, stir, and bring to a simmer.

 • Cover and cook for 1 to 1.5 hours until beef is fork-tender.